abmpicoli/my_rust_journal/docs/journal.md

 Oct/6/2023
 ==========

-Rust = Java with types: types must be known at compile type.
+Rust is similar to Java regarding types in the concept that types must be known at compile type.

 A string parse method has this crazy signature on rust: ```pub fn parse<F>(&self) -> Result<F, <F as FromStr>::Err>where```